 Non-residents trading in the UK: through UK investment managers, brokers or Lloyd’s agents: investment managers: the definition of "investment transaction"

-The Investment Manager (Specified Transactions) Regulations of 2009 specify the types of transaction that are an ‘investment transaction’ for the purposes of ITA07/S827(2) and CTA10/S1150.
+The Investment Transactions (Tax) Regulations 2014, as applied and modified by the Investment Manager (Investment Transactions) Regulations 2014 specify the types of transaction that are an ‘investment transaction’ for the purposes of ITA07/S827(2) and CTA10/S1150.
 The Regulations provide that an ‘investment transaction’ is any transaction:

-Although excluded from the usual requirement to be made by way of statutory instrument, and therefore not carrying an “SI” number, the Regulations are nevertheless secondary legislation with full statutory force.
-A copy of the Regulations can be viewed at: http://www.hmrc.gov.uk/legislation/invest-man-regs-09.pdf.
+Although excluded from the usual requirement to be made by way of statutory instrument, and therefore not carrying an “SI” number, the Investment Manager (Investment Transactions) Regulations 2014 are nevertheless secondary legislation with full statutory force.